 Simple English definitions for legal terms

-Read a random definition: character and fitness
+Read a random definition: Department of Justice

 Trademark Law Treaty: A treaty created in 1994 that makes it easier for people to apply for and register trademarks in different countries.
 It also sets a standard form for trademark registration that all countries who signed the treaty agree to use.
 The United States is one of the countries that signed the treaty.